-Fig. 11.
-Typological example of the tower-house in Mendicino
+Figure 11.
+Typological example of the tower-houses in Mendicino.

-According to the pushover approach established by the Italian Structural Codes [65], [66], the seismic safety of a building is defined by:
+According to the pushover approach established by the Italian Structural Codes [65], [66], the seismic safety of a building is defined by the following:

 (11)

 This index represents the ratio of capacity displacements identified in the control point (umax, generally situated on the centroid of the attic floor) to seismic demand (dmax).
-This paper aims to identify the safety indexes by varying the percentage of openings (from 9 to 20 %), and the mechanical parameters of the structure.
-Furthermore, <1 is the non-reliability condition.
+In this paper, the aim is to identify the safety indexes by varying the percentage of openings (from 9 % to 20 %) and the mechanical parameters of the structure.
+Here, <1 is the non-reliability condition.

 Parametric analysis

-Parametric seismic analysis was carried out using the VEM nl software based on the schematization of buildings with the equivalent frame method.
-The structures considered are of the type of "tower house" and differ from each other according to the plan (square, rectangular and irregular).
-In addition, typological evolutions have been identified for each typology based on the number of storeys ranging from 2 to 3.
-Table 1 and Figure 12 show the evolution of the basic element and the 8 variants analysed.
-They are distinguished according to ground floor height hpt, the raw material (rubble stone or ashlars) and the type of slab (wood or rigid).
-The thickness of the masonry was imposed constant, at 0.60 m.
+Parametric seismic analysis was carried out using the VEM nl software based on the schematisation of buildings using the equivalent frame method.
+The structures considered are all the tower-house type and differ in terms of plan (square, rectangular, and irregular).
+In addition, typological evolutions were identified for each typology based on the number of storeys, which ranged from two to three.
+Table 1 and Figure 12 show the evolution of the basic elements and the eight variants analysed, which were distinguished according to ground floor height hpt, the raw material (rubble stone or ashlars), and the type of slab (wood or rigid).
+The thickness of the masonry was set at a constant 0.60 m.